- Misleading Vividness

 It's said that "'Dog Bites Man' is not news; 'Man Bites Dog' is news."
 Using that example, this trope is when somebody assumes that men biting dogs is more common than the reverse, because it appears in the papers more often.

-- School shootings are given extensive media coverage and are a common fear for parents; in fact, they are so rare that a child is more likely to be struck by lightning than to be shot.
+- School shootings are given extensive media coverage and are a common fear for parents; in fact, contrary to popular belief, shootings in the US are actually rare, they are so rare that a child in the US is more likely to be struck by lightning than to be killed by a mass-murderer (let alone one who targets a school).
+Needless to say, for the 95% of us who don't live in the United States, that chance is several dozen times less likely still — to the point that you'd be wiser to fear sharks and vending machines.

 - Many people are scared of flying since plane crashes are covered almost every time one happens; car crashes are much rarer in the news.
 Multi-car pileups and fatalities are occasionally covered but still uncommon.
 But it is about 200 times more likely for a person to die in a car crash than in a plane crash, even taking into account that people spend much more time driving than flying.

 - Whenever a band or musician becomes controversial, it's very common for parents/teachers to become scared and assume that one band/musician represents all popular music.
-Even though only a select few popular bands ever become controversial, and in many instances, the ones who do become controversial aren't nearly as popular as their constant media coverage would have you think.
+Even though only a select few popular bands ever become controversial, and in many instances, the ones who do become controversial aren't nearly as popular (or as outrageous) as their media coverage would have you think.